 |'There's no one way of looking at JoWonder's work.
 There's no one way of looking at anything!
 We only have to shut one eye and you get a different angle, turn our head quickly for another, so imagine (ha) what the brain can do through the lens of our perceptions, our values, memory, body and past.
 There can also be a backward telescopic journey into childhood, when our imaginations were quite erotic - as a part of our life force- at a time before we become erotic'.|

 (‘JoWOnder’) born Joanna Woodward, is a writer, animator, visual artist and performer.
-Her works are derived from traditions in literature, performance and painting.
-Fantastically woven stories exist in worlds projected beyond the logic and reason of the waking mind.
+Her works are derived from traditions in literature, performance and painting and have been commissioned for television and exhibited internationally, including solo & group shows in the UK,and abroad for more information see below.*

 The Wellcome Trust project, '6 Days Goodbye Poems Of Ophelia',was an animated painting in bacteria of John Millais Ophelia, people were invited to leave poems to her via an anonymous answerphone.
 Contributions were received from established poets and musicians such as Kim Morresy, Peter Murphy and Richard Niman as well as the public.
 Jo’s artwork, film and performances have been exhibited internationally.(1)(3rd video below)

 A video installation 'Flatlanders' was a part of a science debate about CERN (Centre European For Nuclear Research) and was shown in Guildford Cathedral and Washinton Dc Arts Centre, USA.
 (2nd video below)